CentreForUltrasonicEngineering/cueBeam_EngD/README.md

 # cueBeam: acoustic beam simulation using Huygens's principle.

 cueBeam is a Matlab/CUDA code for simulation of acoustic field pressure distribution.
-It calculates pressure in frequency domain (meaning, assumes that the radiators continuously radiate) using the Huygen's principle.
+It calculates pressure in the frequency domain (meaning, assumes that the radiators continuously radiate) using the Huygen's principle.

 This ultra-simplified propagation model enables obtaining quick estimates of pressure field shape, beam width, and side lobe amplitude, suitable for use in NDT research.
-It is admittedly less accurate than other published methods, but the advantage is in it's speed.
+It is admittedly less accurate than other published methods, but the advantage is in its speed.

 Radiators are described in terms of spatial XYZ location, amplitude and phase; despite them being point-like, they physically represent perfectly baffled pistons.

 Propagation medium is described in terms of wavenumber k.
-Radiating sources are treated as point like.
-For each field probing point, value is computed by summing the contributions from each transmitter, shifted by appropriate phase delay and reduced by respective distance between the transmitter and probed point:
+Radiating sources are treated as point-like.
+For each field probing point, the pressure value is computed by summing the contributions from each transmitter, shifted by appropriate phase delay and reduced by the particular distance between the transmitter and probed point:

     for each pixel